By Christy Johnson, founder & CEO of United Goods

 4. What does a day-in-the-life of Christy look like?

 I wear many hats, as most entrepreneurs say.
-In addition to United Goods, I also have a part-time job that takes up two to three days of my week, I still work as a freelance writer, and since early 2020, I'm also a contract designer for FINNEGANS Brew Co., which means I design all of their beer-can labels, cartons, tap handles, and most in-house materials.
+In addition to United Goods, I also have a part-time job that takes up two to three days of my week, I still work as a freelance writer, and since early 2020 I've been a contract designer for FINNEGANS Brew Co., which means I design all of their beer-can labels, cartons, tap handles, and most in-house materials.
 But, if it's an all–United Goods day, then it usually entails doing a little bit of "housekeeping" to start the day, which means answering emails and Instagram DMs.
 Then, if I have wholesale or online shop orders that are waiting to be filled, I'll frame those State Icons, then wrap, package, and get them ready for the Post Office.
 If I've got all of my orders taken care of, I'll work on Instagram posts, my weekly emails (if you're not already a subscriber you should join in the fun!), drawing new State Icons, tweaking my website, and searching for retailers to potentially carry my work.

 5. What's the best part about what you do?